|

 their useful life; repairs are subtracted from income for

+the current year.
 Capital Improvement - Any

 structure or component erected as a permanent improvement